The ClassID of the panel Publications and its objects is 9.

 </panelstatement>

+The following are examples of correct panel statements to fill the panel in SQL connections.
 If you want to use custom panel statements, make sure that the number and data types of ? in the statements are correct.

 Panel statements 36 in SQL